Clement-Quaye/EV-Analysis-and-the-Energy-Transition/README.md

 2. **Decision Tree:** Tree-like graph model.
 3. **XGBoost:** Optimized gradient boosting algorithm.

-For detailed information on the architecture, inputs, and outputs of each model, refer to the [Models Used section](#models-used).
+For detailed information on the architecture, inputs, and outputs of each model, refer to the [Models directory](Models).

 ## Results
 The results include RMSE and MAE for each model, along with visualizations.
-The comparative analysis of the models is provided, highlighting their performance and relevance.
+A comparative analysis of the models is provided, highlighting their performance and relevance.

 ## Implication on Smart Grids
 The findings have significant implications for smart grid design, including: